By Christopher Brown of OCDCarCare.com

 Scientific Explanation of How Vehicle Water Spots Form

 Hard water spots occur when water dries on a surface.
-When water evaporates, mineral deposits are left behind.
+When the water evaporates, mineral deposits are left behind.
 Seems simple enough—but there’s a bit more to it.

 This is because, on a hot panel, the water evaporates quickly and automotive paint’s porous structure is swollen open and reaches maximum vulnerability.
 Either way, if the vehicle panel is cold or hot, there is always the potential of minerals seeping DEEP into the paint porous structure, often past fully cured ceramic coatings.